How to make your iPhone battery last longer

 Battery life has to be the biggest complaint when it comes to iPhone users.
 After the recent scandal with Apple purposely slowing older devices down to converse the battery power, more and more emphasis has been put on iPhone’s battery lives.

-Although naturally with age, devices do get slower and battery die a lot quicker, there are ways for you to try and get every last bit out of your iPhone's battery life before you inevitably have to replace it with a new one.
+Although naturally with age, devices do get slower and batteries die a lot quicker, there are ways for you to try and get every last bit out of your iPhone's battery life before you inevitably have to replace it with a new one.

 Top tips on maintaining a long relationship with your iPhone battery

 iPhone software update

 It goes without saying, having the latest iOS software on your phone will help your device work and optimise at the best level it can.
 Apple uses its updates to iron out any bugs or issues with the current operating system, which includes any issues with battery problems.

 Dim the screen or turn on Auto-Brightness to save battery on iPhone

 The newer your device, the more pixels your screen is packing!
 Which means the more power the battery is going to require to fire up those pixels.
 So the higher the brightness, the more power is being sucked from your battery to keep the screen bright.
 So it goes without saying, keep your brightness down to an acceptable enough level and your battery will stay alive for longer.

 Keep WIFI on and connected at all times